IJustNeedOffsets/secretneighborhacks/README.md

 # secretneighborhacks
 Open sourced visual mods for the game Secret Neighbour

 In the next few days you will get my Visual Studio project uploaded here.
-Btw the visual mods only affect you and other players will see you normaly.
+Btw the visual mods only affect you,other players will see you normaly.
 I added one option to enable "Fake Ghost".
-It just makes the player invisiable for you.
+It just makes the player invisible for you.
 I will maybe also release my skin changer.

 # Easy
 even people with no coding skills can understand how this "hack" works.
 We are just unloading or reloading specific assets.